alecgunny/tf-dlpack-repro/README.md

 Quick repro showing memory leakage issues when using TensorFlow experimental `from_dlpack` function with cuDF dataframes.
-Use case of interest is a function which internally creates a cudf dataframe, then exports its columns to TensorFlow tensors (which would normally be returned).
-Each successive call to `from_dlpack` seems to increase memory usage, which doesn't happen when just creating the dataframe or even exporting it to dlpack.

-Here we measure the changes in free memory after successive calls to each framework *after* the function creating and exporting the data has exited.
-When we just create a dataframe or even export it to dlpack, the memory is released once the function exits and we see no change in GPU free memory.
-However, each `from_dlpack` call permanently reduces available memory  by an amount corresponding precisely to the size of the data created (see the `assert` statement at the bottom of `expt.main`).
+Each successive call to `from_dlpack` seems to leave a permanent memory footprint even after the original data source is destroyed.
+In this repro, we repeatedly use either CuDF or PyTorch to generate some data and then optionally export to a different framework using DLPack before inside a function.
+We'll measure the deltas in GPU free memory induced by such a function and observe that only when we call TensorFlow's `from_dlpack` do we observe permanent decreases in available free memory, in amounts corresponding precisely to the size of the generated data.

 ## Example Usage
 ```